-TMJ Specialist Near Plano, TX
+TMJ Dentist Near Plano, TX

 The mention of TMJ often refers to the pain associated with the temporomandibular joint.
 This pain can be excruciating and very intrusive, as it can flare up whenever you move your jaw.
 This can make it difficult to speak, eat or drink.
 Beyond Smiles offers treatment for this unfortunate condition, and can help relieve your pain today!

 The temporomandibular joint combines sliding motions with a hinge action.
 Covered with cartilage and separated by small shock-absorbing disks, these areas of the bones that make contact with the joint normally keep the movement smooth.

 • The disk moves out of its proper alignment or erodes

 • The joint’s cartilage is damaged by arthritis

 • The joint is damaged by an impact or blow

 However, in many cases, the cause of TMJ disorders isn’t clear.
 Possible factors that increase the risk of developing TMJ disorders include:

 • Different types of arthritis, such as rheumatoid arthritis and osteoarthritis